KikodaCode/kikoda-cdk-constructs/API.md

 ```

 - *Type:* string[]
+- *Default:* No build assets are excluded.

 Provide an array of glob patterns to exclude from the build output.

+This
-This is useful if you have
+is useful if you have files that are generated during the build process
-files that are generated during the build process that you don't want to include in the
-final build output.
+that you do not want to include in the final build output.

 ---